fabiolnh/kubernetes/README.md

 ## Important:
 - Pod: A Kubernetes Object that can have one or more containers
 - ReplicaSet: it defines the number of a pod and recreates it when it is down
+  * It is similar to "Replication Controller", however, ReplicaSet is newer and has the "selector", to select the labels
 - StatefulSet: Usualy the same as ReplicaSet, however it is used with persistent storage
 - DaemonSet: One pod will be running in each node (ex: 3 nodes will have 3 pods, 1 for each node)
 - Deployment: RepicaSet does not change versions of pods during applyment (you have to stop and start again), that's why we use Deployment